nishithpandey/NanoRaft/site-src/src/docs/tutorial-building-an-atomic-register.md

 ## What's next?

-In the next section, we will see how MicroRaft deals with failures.
+In the next section, we will see how NanoRaft deals with failures.
 Just [keep calm and carry on](resiliency-and-fault-tolerance.md)!